configcat/docs/website/docs/faq.md

 _Solution 1:_ There might be an authenticator app on your phone that you can use to log in to ConfigCat.

-_Solution 2:_ Contact your `Organization Admin`, and ask them to disable 2FA for your account until you set it up again.
-After he re-enables the 2FA, new recovery codes will also be (re)generated.
+_Solution 2:_ Contact your `Organization Admin`, and ask them to disable 2FA for your account until you set it up again. `Organization Admins` can disable 2FA on the [Members & Roles](https://app.configcat.com/organization/members) page.
+After you re-enable the 2FA, new recovery codes will also be (re)generated.

 _Solution 3:_ Use your recovery codes that you received when you first set your 2FA up.